SummerOfBitcoin/code-challenge-2024-sivasathyaseeelan/SOLUTION.md

 ## Block Formation from Mempool Transactions

-This Python script is designed to create a block of transactions from a mempool of transactions stored in JSON files.
+This Python script(`main.py`) is designed to create a block of transactions from a mempool of transactions stored in JSON files.
 It utilizes various modules and algorithms to construct a valid block according to the rules of a blockchain network.

 ## Overview